ppvg/kwekerij/README.md

 * Temperature polling (but not checking).
 * Working ~~threshold control and~~ LCD display.
 * Predefined sensor device addresses.
-* Button press detection.
+* Configurable threshold levels (saved in EEPROM).
+* Display and backlight timeout and wakeup.

-The next step is to implement threshold configuration and SMS functionality.
+The next step is to implement SMS functionality.

 Compiling / uploading
 ---------------------